jstearne/alien_invaders/README.md

 I made a Javascript version without knowing what I was doing.
 May as well try to do it better with Python since I know it better and have instructions!

+# Update with scoring, then use as a template for my own game!